-The Company's zero tolerance approach to modern slavery will be communicated to all staff, suppliers, contractors and other business partners when entering into new or renewed contracts with them.
+Our zero-tolerance approach to modern slavery will be communicated to all staff, suppliers, contractors, and other business partners when entering into new or renewed contracts with them.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we will ensure that all staff involved in procurement and/or supply chain management are aware of their responsibilities.

-The policy will be highlighted to all new staff as part of their induction to the Company.
+The policy will be highlighted to all new staff as part of their induction process.